dylpall/docker-project/README.md

 # Docker Project Calculator

-This is a simple web application built with Flask that provides a calculator interface for performing basic operations.
+This is a simple web application built with Docker that provides a calculator interface for performing basic operations.

 ## Features